 Kousa dogwood is an excellent small specimen tree.
 Two outstanding characteristics are the four-petaled, white flowers that appear above the foliage in June and reddish-purple fall color.
 In the Midwest, this is a hardier substitute for the acid-loving flowering dogwood.
 The shallow root system will benefit with a layer of mulch to maintain a cool root environment.

 Kousa dogwood is native to Asia.

 Bark is gray-brown and slightly exfoliating.

-Simple, opposite, 2 to 4 inch long with entire margins, elliptical shape; dark green leaves change to a burgundy-red in fall.
+Leaves are simple, opposite, 2 to 4 inches long, with entire margins, and elliptically shaped.
+They are dark green, changing to burgundy-red in fall.

 This tree blooms 2 to 3 weeks after native dogwoods.
 White, 1 to 2 inch pointed bracts appear above the foliage and persist for several weeks.
 The true flowers are inconspicuous.

 Raspberry-like fruit is large (1 inch) and attractive, appearing in August.

 Although tolerant of neutral pH soils, kousa dogwood prefers acid soil and may develop chlorotic symptoms (pale green leaves) in high pH soils.
 It has a shallow root system that benefits from a few inches of mulch to moderate soil temperature.
 Grows best in part shade conditions in a protected site.
 Flowers on old wood, so prune soon after flowering.

 The kousa dogwood can develop root rot in heavy clay soils.
 It can be affected by borers and leaf spots.
 More resistant to drought than flowering dogwood, it is also resistant to the anthracnose (Discula) that is common on flowering dogwood.

 This variety is vase-shaped, grows 25 to 20 feet high and wide.
 White flowers are followed by 3/4 inch red fruits.